top of page

 The right to receive alimony or spousal support after a divorce is another major topic that couples frequently address in a written prenuptial agreement, because the Florida Alimony Laws (§61.08 of the Florida Statutes) often leave spouses no real choice but to hire divorce lawyers to fight over alimony in court.

-When deciding whether to award alimony/support to a spouse at all, among the ten (10) factors that a Florida court must consider are:
+among the ten (10) factors that a Florida court must consider are:

 • The standard of living enjoyed by the couple during the marriage;